 Demand for repayment by the Certifying Authority (CA)

 1. Should the CA of the Central Baltic OP in accordance with the provisions of the Subsidy Contract, demand repayment from the LP of subsidy already transferred, each partner is obliged to transfer its portion of the repayment amount to the Lead Partner.
+There shall be no joint liability between the LP and PPs.
 The LP shall, without delay, submit the order of recovery by which the CA has asserted the repayment claim to each partner with the amount repayable and notify the CA on receiving the order of recovery.
 The LP is obliged to conduct the repayment without any delay after CA letter has been registered by the LP organisation.
 In case the amount repayable shall be subject to interest, the interest rate will be determined in accordance with the provisions of the Subsidy Contract and would be applied to each partner.